Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Related:
 # Distributed Governance Implementation Plan

-Starting at Regen Foundation, the first (but not last) double bind I was tasked with was a distributed governance implementation plan.
-The title of Ledger Governance Coordinator also being a double bind and so can only exist in the world of forms and ideas!
-So what do these words represent and how do we create them?
+Starting at Regen Foundation, the first of many double binds I've been tasked with was the creation of a distributed governance implementation plan.
+The title of Ledger Governance Coordinator also being another catch 22 that can only exist in the worlds of form and ideas!
+So what do these words represent and what have the conjured?

-Take a deep breath; we're working in an industry thats never existed before so action must in large doses be about imagination and creativity; it's the only way to create the future we wish to see.
+Take a deep breath; we're working in an industry thats never existed before so we must take action with imagination, drama and creativity; it's the only way to create the future we wish to see.

 > Life's what happens when your busy making other plans ~John Lennon